MaximilianFreitag/yt-livechat-analysis/README.md

 ### Current bugs: 🐞

 - The web version isn't properly working.
 Running the code locally or in my google colab file works just fine.
-The only link that works on the web version is the one that I provided.
-Maybe pytchat has a module that only works on your local machine.
+Maybe pytchat is not meant to work on the web.
 Maybe I forgot to erase a variable within my code so that it only works for one specific URL